Why Functional Medicine Clinics Lose Ideal Patients on Google

 Clinics interpret this as poor lead quality — but the real issue is wrong search stage capture.

-This mirrors census volatility in treatment centers driven by unstable acquisition channels (census volatility explained).
+This mirrors census volatility in treatment centers driven by unstable acquisition channels, as discussed in Conversion Advantage: Why Do Higher-Ranked Providers Close More Patients in San Francisco.

 The Fix: Build a Treatment-Intent Website